ocean90/auto-merge-dependency-update-action/README.md

 ## Config

 - `github-token`: A GitHub personal access token with `repo` access.
-The default `GITHUB_TOKEN` secret can't be used.
+The default `GITHUB_TOKEN` secret can't be used as auto-merge is only allowed for users with a verified email address.
 - `allowed-actors` (optional): A comma-separated list of usernames auto-merge is allowed for. _Default: `dependabot-preview[bot], dependabot[bot]`_
 - `allowed-update-types` (optional): A comma-separated list of types of updates that are allowed.
 Supported: [devDependencies|dependencies]:[major|minor|patch]. _Default: `devDependencies:minor, devDependencies:patch`_
 - `approve` (optional): Automatically approve the PR if it qualifies for auto-merge. _Default: `true`_